masdefry/JCWD2602_Backend/README.md

 Hello, Purwadhika Students!

 + How to Install Typescript?
+    1. Install Typescript:

-    1. npm i -g typescript
+            - Type on Terminal: npm i -g typescript
-    2. npm i -g ts-node
+            - Type on Terminal: npm i -g ts-node
+    3. Create New Directory on Your Computer
-    3. Inside Folder "intro-typescript", Type on Terminal: tsc --init
+    4. Inside Your New Directory, Type on Terminal: tsc --init
-    4. Setup "tsconfig.json" & Uncomment this Code: "outDir": "./bundle",
+    5. Setup "tsconfig.json" & Uncomment this Code: "outDir": "./bundle",
-    5. Running TS: ts-node filename.ts
+    6. Running TS: ts-node filename.ts

 + How to Setup Express Typescript?
     -   npm init --yes